wollbo/peermarket/README.md

 By integrating with an open banking platform, payments can be performed with several currencies and a multitude of banks in the European markets.

 ## Background
-PeerMarket is the spiritual successor and culmination of the [tinklock](https://github.com/wollbo/tinklock) project, which was the first escrow smart contract to leverage open banking for settling peer-to-peer crypto to fiat asset exchange.
+PeerMarket is the spiritual successor and culmination of the [tinklock](https://github.com/wollbo/tinklock) project, which was one of the first escrow smart contracts to leverage open banking for settling peer-to-peer crypto to fiat asset exchange.

 ## Try it out!
 The platform is available at https://peermarket-heroku.herokuapp.com/

 ## Instructions
 The platform is currently live only on the Matic Mumbai PoS testnet, to buy and sell contracts you need testnet MATIC and LINK in your web3 wallet.
 The landing page shows all of the credentials and logical flow in the sandbox bank environment that the platform is using (no real fiat payments are involved).
+NOTE: Only EUR markets are currently working properly in the Demo bank.
 Video instructions showing how to use the platform are available at https://youtu.be/zbxMUdaALZ8.

 ### Creating an offer